hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/mutations/2-create-mutation.md

 +       ),
 ```

-The mutate function optionally takes various callbacks like `onCompleted`, `update`.
+The mutation widget optionally takes various callbacks like `onCompleted` and `update`.

 We are calling the runMutation function  to our Button's `onAdd` callback.
 We are also passing the query variables that is `title` and `isPublic` to this runMutation function so that our mutation is called with those variables. `title` is the value of the textfeild while `isPublic` is the type of the todo, and we are explicitly marking it as false as it's a private todo.